artsy/force/analytics/README.md

 ## Tracking structured data from the page

-For the occasions when you want to track structured data not available in the HTML of the page, for instance the `id` of an artwork, you may access the global `sd`. `sd` stores global configuration data such as `sd.API_URL`, context specific structured data such as `sd.ARTWORK`, user data such as `sd.SESSION_ID` or `sd.CURRENT_USER`, and may contain data helpful specifically to analytics like `sd.CURRENT_INQUIRY_AB_TEST`.
+For the occasions when you want to track structured data not available in the HTML of the page, for instance the `id` of an artwork, you may access the global `sd`. `sd` stores global configuration data such as `sd.API_URL`, context specific structured data such as `sd.ARTWORK`, user data such as `sd.SESSION_ID` or `sd.CURRENT_USER`, and may contain data helpful specific to analytics like `sd.CURRENT_INQUIRY_AB_TEST`.

 ````javascript
 $(".artwork-detail-artist").click(function() {